Sudanese man’s death draws attention to paramilitary force

-Five days later, his body appeared at a hospital morgue in the city of Omdurman, just outside Kalakla.
+Five days later, his body appeared at a hospital morgue in the city of Omdurman, just across the Nile River from Khartoum.
 The family refused to take the body for immediate burial after seeing signs of apparent beating and torture, according to Nouri’s brother, Yasser.

-Culture and Information Minister Faisal Mohammed Saleh, said the family met with the general prosecutor on Thursday and asked for an autopsy to reveal the cause of death.
+Culture and Information Minister Faisal Mohammed Saleh said the family met with the general prosecutor on Thursday and asked for an autopsy to reveal the cause of death.

-Saleh, who is also the government spokesman, said an initial investigation showed that Nouri died while being interrogated by the Rapid Support Forces, or RSF.
+Saleh, who is also the government spokesman, said an initial investigation showed that Nouri died while being interrogated by the Rapid Support Forces.

 A spokesman for the RSF did not respond to phone calls and text messages seeking comment.